rspamd/rspamd.com/doc/modules/bayes_expiry.md

 - Statistics can be kept off-line as long as necessary without the risk of `significant` tokens lose.
 - Avoids unnecessary TTL updates as much as possible.

-Disadvantages:
-- `Significant` tokens are persistent and cannot be evicted.

 To enable lazy expiration mode add `lazy = true;` to the classifier configuration.

 ### Changing expiration mode